STEllAR-GROUP/tutorials/cscs2016/session1/README.md

 ### HPX github repo
 [https://github.com/STEllAR-GROUP/hpx](https://github.com/STEllAR-GROUP/hpx)<br />
-Use the issue tracker to post your bug reports
+Use the issue tracker to post your bug reports.
+Look at the examples and unit tests to get ideas.

 ### HPX IRC channel
 "You can get support via the #ste||ar IRC channels at freenode,